Hibiscus, a natural herbal aphrodisiac

 - Brush hibiscus syrup over cake layers and pastries.
 You can garnish your panna cotta with hibiscus syrup.

-- Drizzle this hibiscus syrup over your yogurt; yogurt with hibiscus syrup bursts with a naturally sweet flavour and a fruity aroma!
+- Double the hibiscus syrup to drizzle on Greek yogurt; Greek yogurt with hibiscus syrup bursts with a naturally sweet flavour and a fruity aroma!

 - Make the perfect pink granita!